jhert0/dotfiles/README.md

  4. neovim
  5. alacritty

-My emacs and neovim configs are in separate repos.

 ## Install
  1. Clone this repository.
  2. Run the install.sh script, it will backup your current dotfiles to a folder named old_dotfiles.